Recovery time after an abortion will be different for everyone, but you'll usually feel better within a few days.

 - For other forms of contraception, such as long-acting reversible contraception (LARC) (Depo Provera, IUD, Implant), this should be in place before you start having sex.

-- If you are having an abortion at a clinic and want long-acting reversible contraception (LARC), discuss this with your abortion provider.
+- If you're having an abortion at a clinic and want long-acting reversible contraception (LARC), talk to your abortion provider.
 This can be done at the same time as your procedure.

 What about emotional side effects?

 - Everyone has different feelings after an abortion.
 Often people feel relief.
-Even if you are relieved, you could experience strong emotions afterwards.
+Even if you're relieved, you could experience strong emotions afterwards.
 You might feel anger, freedom, regret, guilt, or sadness.
-These feelings may come and go.
+These feelings might come and go.
 Or you may hardly think about it again.

 - If you feel you need support before or after your abortion, you can ask for counselling through your abortion provider.